 Schools That Can helps high schools – like Newark's West Side High School – build out career pathway programs that align to CTE standards.
 This includes navigating curriculum options and helping build mentorship and internship programs.
 Further components and include college credit opportunities with local community colleges and Bridging the Education to Employment (e2e) Gap Program that offers job shadowing and builds career awareness.

 ZAGO Manufacturing Co. is a Newark-based family-owned business that develops and manufactures custom, high-tech sealing solutions and components.
-ZAGO products shield toxins from leaking in or out into the surroundings, are inherently green, and developed to withstand engineers toughest production requirements.
-ZAGO self-sealing fasteners and switch boots are used by thousands of engineers and onsite equipment manufacturers (OEMs) in countless industries: aerospace, transportation, commercial LED lighting, medicine, robotics and drones, energy, electronics and more.
-Clients span the world and include major military contractors, Apple, Google, Ferrari, BOSE, Lockheed Martin, HP and others.
-For more information, visit ZAGO.com or for media inquiries, please contact Kim Keating at 908.451.1295 or [email protected]
+ZAGO ’s products are used by engineers in countless industries: aerospace, transportation, medicine, robotics, construction, electronics and more.
+Clients span the world and include major military contractors, Ferrari, Google, Tesla, BOSE, Lockheed Martin, HP and others.

 * Source: Annual Salary $90,000, National Association of Manufacturers State Facts